hotdogontology/AP-CSA-Text-Based-Adventure-Game/README.md

 Make sure your latest version is uploaded before the deadline.

+Submit updates regularly!
+I want to see a history of you working on this project and not just one push the day before the project is due.

-Your instructor must be able to access and run your game.
+I must be able to access and run your game.

 ---